Blood on the Fields

-Blood on the Fields is a two-and-a-half-hour jazz oratorio released by Wynton Marsalis in 1997.
-It was commissioned by Lincoln Center and treats the history of slavery and its aftermath in the United States of America.
+Blood on the Fields is a two-and-a-half-hour jazz oratorio composed by Wynton Marsalis for the Jazz at Lincoln Center Orchestra, released by Columbia Records in 1997.
+It debuted on January 28, 1997 at Woolsey Hall at Yale University.

+It was commissioned by Lincoln Center and covers the history of slavery and its aftermath in the United States.
 The oratorio tells the story of two slaves, Jesse and Leona, as they traverse the difficult journey to freedom.
 The narrative suggests that the individual freedom and agency of its protagonists is necessarily and inextricably intertwined with the empowerment of the community and nation as a whole.
-The work received the 1997 Pulitzer Prize for Music, being the first time the prize was ever given for a jazz music composition, an honor that had previously been reserved for classical composers.
+The work received the 1997 Pulitzer Prize for Music, which was the first time the prize was ever given for a jazz music composition, an honor that had previously been reserved for classical composers.